therod/theminimalistcoder/app/data/articles/2015-08-25-ketogenic-diet.md

 And I was able to accomplish all of this with one simple habit change: **Giving up carbohydrates.**

-Don’t get the wrong impression – *staying below 20g of carbs every day is hard*.
+Don’t get the wrong impression – staying below 20g of carbs every day is hard.
 The inital adoption phase was hard.
 And it was hard giving up pizza, pasta and my beloved cereal.

 But in the end you have to ask yourself: Is your best health and productivity worth trading in for that slice of pizza?